Kyle-Ye/eligibility/eligibility_util/README.md

 This folder contains an open source eligibility_util implementation.

+eligibility_util is a Swift CLI tool to communite with eligibilityd with libsystem_eligibility API.

 ## Status

 - [ ] GetAnswerCommand's single domain query in not full implementated